 A hand is holding rice wrapped in a piece of roasted seaweed snack.

-Try wrapping rice with the seaweed snacks or crumbling them and mixing with rice to make mini jumeukbap, as seen in my tuna kimchi rice ball recipe.
+Try wrapping rice with these seaweed snacks or crumbling them into rice to make mini jumeokbap (rice balls), just like in my tuna kimchi rice ball recipe.

-So how do you think?
-Do you want to try roast your own seaweed snack?
-I finished 30 sheets of seaweed in less than 20 minutes, I think.
+So, what do you think?
+Ready to try making your own seaweed snacks?
+I went through 30 sheets in less than 20 minutes—I couldn’t stop!

 Homemade roasted seaweed snacks made in bulk in no time.